g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 # Suggested Usage

+For a host
-Invoke-FalconRtr -Command runscript -Argument "-Cloudfile='the_script'" -HostId 'the_host_id' -Timeout 600 -QueueOffline $true (set the timeout for the script and put in queue in case the host is currently offline)
+Invoke-FalconRtr -Command runscript -Argument "-Cloudfile='the_script'" -CommandLine="the_arguments" -HostId 'the_host_id' -Timeout 600 -QueueOffline $true (set the timeout for the script and put in queue in case the host is currently offline)

+For a group of hosts

+Get the group id
+$GroupName = 'SDB - Edge Workstations'.ToLower()
+$Id = Get-FalconHostGroup -Filter "name:'$GroupName'"

+Invoke-FalconRtr -Command runscript -Argument "-Cloudfile='the_script'" -CommandLine="the_arguments" -Groupid 'the_group_id' -Timeout 600 -QueueOffline $true (set the timeout for the script and put in queue in case the host is currently offline)